A narcissists love bombing.

 “Nobody moves in faster than a narcissist who needs somewhere to live.”

-They can start planning to live together, weddings, children, homes, cars, how you’ll spend Christmas and Holidays all within the matter of weeks or days of dating or meeting, they also mirroring us, matching us like for like, they are our perfect match, too good to be true.
-Yet we know this can happen.
-Two people can meet, click and live long happy lives together, the soulmate we’ve met has shown us no evidence that there is anything wrong with them.
+They can start planning to live together, weddings, children, homes, cars, and how you’ll spend Christmas and Holidays all within the matter of weeks or days of dating or meeting.
+They also mirror us, matching us like, for like, they are our perfect match, too good to be true.
+Yet, we know this can happen.
+Two people can meet, click and live long, happy lives together.
+The soulmate we’ve met has shown us no evidence that there is anything wrong with them.
 Or that they have a personality disorder.
-The reality we lived at the start is our reality, and it is perfect, with the narcissist it’s based on manipulation and lies, with us it is building our lives, our dreams, and our hopes up with someone we love.
+The reality we lived at the start is our reality, and it is perfect.
+With the narcissist, it’s based on manipulation and lies.
+With us, it is building our lives, our dreams, and our hopes up with someone we care for.

-That reality we live in the beginnings can start those doubts within ourselves before the relationship is a few months in, our instincts might kick in, yet as we can not see exactly what they are telling us.
-They seem so lovely.
+That reality we live in the beginning can start those doubts within ourselves before the relationship is a few months in.
+Our instincts might kick in, yet as we can not see exactly what our instincts are telling us.
+The narcissist seems so lovely.
 We can not see what devastation lays ahead of us.
 So we can then look for outside reasons and excuses for our doubts.
 Hurts from past relationships.
-We start to blame ourselves for having doubts, from the start.
-Even when the things they say don’t quite add up, we begin to question ourselves and not them as there is no evidence to say otherwise.
+We start to blame ourselves for having doubts from the start.
+Even when the things they say don’t quite add up, we begin to question ourselves and not them, as there is no evidence to say otherwise.

 Some tactics a narcissist might use to hook you onto them, in the beginning, phrases they might say to you.

-In the beginning, those who use songs against us, will them hurt us when we finally break free from them, as when we hear those songs, it can trigger our memories, thus triggering our emotions.
-Giving things different meaning within our thoughts can help with these triggers.
+In the beginning, those who use songs against us will then hurt us when we finally break free from them, as when we hear those songs, it can trigger our memories, thus triggering our emotions.
+Giving things different meanings within our thoughts can help ease these triggers.

-They mirror us.
+Narcissists mirror us.
 They have a default setting to mirror you.
-They will mirror our body language, and we don’t even know they are doing it, as most people can mirror body language, a narcissist will talk the way we do, when you speak slowly they will if you pause they will, if you talk fast, if you like a movie they will if you dislike a sport, they will also dislike it.
+They will mirror our body language.
+We don’t even know they are doing it.
+As most people can mirror body language, a narcissist will talk the way we do.
+When you speak slowly, they will.
+If you pause, they will.
+If you talk fast, they will.
+If you like a movie, they will.
+If you dislike a sport, they will also dislike it.
 They like all your likes and dislikes all your dislikes.
 They have everything in common with you.
 They will happily agree with your likes and dislikes in the beginning.

-They we sit and chat for hours, to learn our strengths, and our weaknesses, so further down the line they can use each and everyone against us, the will not make our dreams come true as they promised we’d do together.
+They will sit and chat for hours to learn our strengths and our weaknesses, so further down the line.
+They can use each and every one of these against us to devalue us.
+They will not make our dreams come true as they promised we’d do together.
 Instead, they make our biggest fears come true.

 Taking us out, we shower them with attention, we enjoy their company, and because we are giving them attention, they, in turn, enjoy ours.